List of countries with Burger King franchises: Europe

 Burger King began its expansion in Europe in 1975 with its first location in Madrid, Spain.
 The first German branch of Burger King was opened in 1976 at the Kurfürstendamm in West Berlin.
-In 1990 was opened the first branch at the former East Germany, in Dresden.
+In 1990, an East German branch was opened in the town of Dresden.

+Burger King operated in Iceland from 2004-2008, having two locations at its peak.

 In December 2012, BK returned to the French market, based on an agreement with multinational operator Autogrill, a move that has met with some excitement in the country.
 In July 1997, it was announced the chain would be leaving the country, closing its 22 franchised and 17 corporate locations, after a poorly executed entry into the market that left it unable to compete against McDonald's and local chain Quick.
 The partnership with Autogrill is a move to consolidate BK's presence in travel plazas along major highways in France, Italy, Poland and other European nations.

 In November 2013, Groupe Bertrand, who owns several restaurant franchises, acquired the BK master franchise Autogrill, becoming one of their franchisees.
 In September 2015, Groupe Bertrand announced being in talks with Quick's owner, investment fund Qualium, to take over all the franchise and convert all Quick restaurants in France into BKs.

 In December 2013, BK returned to Finland, after three decades of absence.
 The first restaurant, located on Mannerheimintie in central Helsinki, instantly proved so popular that on every day since its opening, people queued in front of the restaurant to get in, sometimes for over half an hour.
 The only exception so far has been Christmas time, when the restaurant was closed.
 According to Mikko Molberg, the leader of the Finnish Burger King franchise, the restaurant has attracted over 2000 customers on every single day, which has surprised the restaurant employees and the franchise owners.
 The long queues have been extensively covered and ridiculed in social media, comparing them to people queuing in front of a McDonald's restaurant in Moscow in the early 1990s, and contrasting them with the nearly nonexistent queues at the BK restaurants in Stockholm.

-In 2018, BK expanded into Azerbaijan, Greece and Kosovo, as well as re-entering the Slovakian market after nearly 7 years of absence.
+In 2018, BK expanded into Armenia, Azerbaijan, Greece, and the partially unrecognized state Kosovo, as well as re-entering the Slovakian market after nearly 7 years of absence under a exclusive license from AmRest.
 In June 2019, BK opened its doors in Albania after 7 months of hype in the QTU Shopping Mall.

 In 2020, the first 3 BK restaurants opened in Estonia.
 This was the period of the COVID-19 pandemic so the outlets had to be opened via Tallink by the popular videoconferencing software program Zoom.
 In December 2020, BK restaurants were opened in Latvia and Lithuania.
+In October 2023, the first BK restaurant was opened in Bosnia and Herzegovina.

+Following Russia’s 2022 invasion of Ukraine, RBI asked its Russian partner to suspend operations, but says the joint-venture structure prevents it from forcing closures; outlets have remained open.